Kadantte/Discord-Anime-Bot/README.md

 https://discordapp.com/api/oauth2/authorize?client_id=252352734366269441&scope=bot&permissions=0

 Commands:
->>mal [anime name] Anime info grabbed from MAL
+>>mal [anime name] Anime info grabbed from MAL.

->>ani [anime name] Anime info grabbed from ANILIST
+>>ani [anime name] Anime info grabbed from ANILIST.

 >>feet Gets foot fetish image.
 NSFW
 >>moe Gets moe image.
 May be NSFW
->>smug Gets a smug face
+>>smug Gets a smug face.
 >>pat Gets a pat picture.
 May be NSFW
 >>wallpaper Gets a random anime wallpaper.
-Follow with a keyword to limit results
+Follow with a keyword to limit results.
->>suggest Gets a random anime from MAL
+>>suggest Gets a random anime from MAL.
 >>quote Random quote from a random anime!
->>news Gets news from MAL
+>>news Gets news from MAL.
 >>hentai Sends a hentai image.
 NSFW
 >>glasses Gets a glass fetish image.
 May be NSFW
 >>stockings Gets stocking fetish image.
 May be NSFW